²ÝÁñÊÓƵ

 Applicants with relevant qualifications will be asked for a sample of creative work and a study proposal.

-Non-standard applicants will also be invited to attend an interview.
+Non-standard applicants will be invited to attend an online interview with the academic team.

 English language requirements